Oiboaboa/IMIncremental-fish/README.md

 Well, good luck installing it.
 Ask ChatGPT if you don’t understand what I wrote, or if it’s still not working afterward.

-install studio code install python(easier if u use microsoft store for some reason)
+install studio code(use good old google to install) install python(easier if u use microsoft store for some reason)

 these are the pip installs u need pip install mss numpy pynput keyboard